 The Uros Indians have their own language and identity; the islands have their own school and clinic too, to serve the roughly 2000 inhabitants.

 Other islands to visit in Lake Titicaca are Taquile and Amantani.
 You should also make it a point to wander around Puno – though it is hardly the most charming of the places to visit in Peru.
 Puno is a great starting point to visit the archaeological complex Sillustani.

-Make sure to read my post A Guide To Visiting Lake Titicaca.
+Make sure to read my posts A Complete Guide To Visiting Sillustani and A Guide To Visiting Lake Titicaca.

 Kayak on Lake Titicaca

 Yes, it can be done and it’s actually one of the most fun things to do in Peru.
 The best place to do it is Luquina, a truly small, rural community in a peninsula east of Puno that is best reached by boat (it can take up to two hours to get there).
 Once there, hop on a kayak and appreciate how truly pristine and transparent (if only very cold) the waters of Titicaca Lake are.